karol1896/binomialExpansionFormulas/README.md

 # binomialExpansionFormulas
-Simple application showing how properly use binomial expansion formulas for faster calculating. \n
+Simple application showing how properly use binomial expansion formulas for faster calculating.

 Demo: